gsoft-inc/wl-squide/docs/reference/routing/useRouteMatch.md

 ### Parameters

 - `locationArg`: The location to match the route paths against.
+- `options`: An optional object literal of options:
+    - `throwWhenThereIsNoMatch`: Whether or not to throw an `Error` if no route match `locationArg`.

 ### Returns

-A `Route` object if there's a matching route, otherwise an `Error` is thrown.
+A `Route` object if there's a matching route, otherwise if `throwWhenThereIsNoMatch` is enabled and no route match the given location, an `Error` is thrown.

+If `throwWhenThereIsNoMatch` is disabled and there's no route matching `locationArg`, `undefined` is returned.

 ## Usage